cheyenne-ashou/openai-image-generator/README.md

 To see what this project has to offer, please use it for yourself!

 ## Try it out

+**Env File**
+Create a .env file at the root of the project and copy and paste the contents of .env-example into the .env file.

+For the image edit functionality, you will need to create an Azure Computer Vision instance and make in account through the OpenAI website where you can obtain an api key.

+For the image generation functionality, you will need an Azure Open AI Account.

 **Clone the repository**

 Using the command line, navigate to the folder you would like to keep the project, then clone the repo.